Antifaschistische Aktion: Background

-In 1929, the KPD's banned public May Day rally in Berlin was broken up by police; 33 people were killed in the clash and subsequent rioting.
+In 1929, the KPD's banned public May Day rally in Berlin was broken up by police; 33 people unrelated to the KPD were killed by police in the clash.
 The RFB was then banned as extremist by the governing Social Democrats.
-In 1930, the KPD established the RFB's de facto successor, known as Kampfbund gegen den Faschismus ("Fighting Alliance against Fascism").
-In late 1931, local Roter Massenselbstschutz ("Red Mass Self-Defence") units were formed by Kampfbund members as autonomous and loosely organized structures under the leadership of, but outside the formal organization of the KPD as part of the party's united front policy to work with other working class groups to defeat "fascism" as interpreted by the party.
+In 1930, the KPD established the RFB's de facto successor, known as Kampfbund gegen den Faschismus ("Fighting Alliance against Fascism"), which had 100,000 members by the end of the year.
+In late 1931, local Roter Massenselbstschutz ("Red Mass Self-Defence", RMSS), units were formed by Kampfbund members as autonomous and loosely organized structures under the leadership of, but outside the formal organization of the KPD as part of the party's united front policy to work with other working class groups to defeat "fascism" as interpreted by the party.

 During the Third Period, the KPD viewed the Nazi Party ambiguously.
 On one hand, the KPD considered the Nazi Party to be one of the fascist parties.
-On the other hand, the KPD sought to appeal to the Strasserite-wing of the Nazi movement by using nationalist slogans.
-The KPD sometimes cooperated with the Nazis in attacking the SPD.
-In 1931, the KPD had united with the Nazis, whom they referred to as "working people's comrades", in an unsuccessful attempt to bring down the SPD state government of Prussia by means of a referendum.
-In the usage of the Soviet Union, and of the Comintern and its affiliated parties in this period, including the KPD, the epithet fascist was used to describe capitalist society in general and virtually any anti-Soviet or anti-Stalinist activity or opinion.
+On the other hand, the KPD sought to appeal to nationalist voters by using nationalist slogans.
+According to Günter Fippel, the KPD sometimes cooperated with the Nazis in attacking the SPD.
+In 1931, the Nazis led an unsuccessful attempt to bring down the SPD state government of Prussia by a referendum calling for the dissolution of the Prussian Landtag; the KPD initially opposed it but later supported the referendum.
+In the usage of the Soviet Union —and of the Comintern and its affiliated parties in this period, including the KPD— the epithet fascist was used to describe capitalist society in general and virtually any anti-Soviet or anti-Stalinist activity or opinion.

 The formation of Antifaschistische Aktion in 1932 indicated a shift away from the Third Period policies, as fascism came to be recognised as a more serious threat (the two red flags on its logo symbolized Communists in unity with socialists), leading up to the 1934 and 1935 adoption of a popular front policy of anti-fascist unity with non-Communist groups.

 In October 1931, a coalition of right-wing and far-right parties established the Harzburg Front, which opposed the government of the Centre Party's Heinrich Brüning.
 In response, the SPD and affiliated group established the Iron Front to defend liberal democracy and the constitution of the Weimar Republic.
 Antifaschistische Aktion was formed partly as a counter-move to the SPD's establishment of the Iron Front, which the KPD regarded as a "social fascist terror organisation."
 However, from the mid-1930s, the term anti-fascist became ubiquitous in Soviet, Comintern, and KPD usage, as Communists who had been attacking democratic rivals were now told to change tack and engage in coalitions with them against the fascist threat.